Fowlerma32/cat-adventure/README.md

 # Mayor Cat Adventure
-This is a game where you play as a cat mayor of the town, helping the local villagers with tasks.
-As mayor your goal is to make the town a welcoming and safe place.
-The town is a place of diversity with multiple different animal species and your job is to help them adjust to the town!
-Throughout the game you will travel between different maps, interact with npcs, play educational minigames, and complete quests.
+Mayor Cat Adventure is a game where you play as a cat mayor of the town, helping the local villagers with tasks.
+As mayor your goal is to make the town a welcoming and safe place fit for more citizens.
+The town is a place of diversity with multiple different animal species.
+Your job is to help them adjust to the town!
+Throughout the game you will travel between different maps, interact with town citizens, play educational minigames, and complete quests.

 - **Contacts**:
   - Melissa Fowler: maf22@hood.edu